-- 51. Defendant Charter Communications, Inc. is a Delaware corporation, with its principal place of business at 400 Atlantic Street, Stamford, Connecticut 06901.
-Charter also maintains substantial operations and offices in Colorado, including in Greenwood Village, Colorado. - 52.
-Charter is one of the largest ISPs in the country, serving more than 29 million broadband Internet customers in 41 states, according to its website.
-At all pertinent times, Charter's customers, including those in Colorado, have paid substantial subscription fees for access to its high-speed Internet network, with Charter offering a tiered pricing structure whereby a subscriber can have even higher downloading speeds for a higher monthly fee. - 53.
-Many of Charter's customers are motivated to subscribe to Charter's service because it allows them to download music and other copyrighted content-including unauthorized content-as efficiently as possible.
-Accordingly, in its consumer marketing material, including material directed to Colorado customers, Charter has touted how its service enables subscribers to download and upload large amounts of content at "lightning-fast" and "blazing-fast Internet speeds."
-Charter has told existing and prospective customers that its high-speed service enables subscribers to "download just about anything instantly" and "upload with ease," and subscribers have the ability to "download 8 songs in 3 seconds."
+- 73. Defendant Charter Communications, Inc. is a Delaware corporation, with its principal place of business at 400 Atlantic Street, Stamford, Connecticut 06901.
+Charter also maintains substantial operations and offices in Colorado, including in Greenwood Village, Colorado. - 74.
+Charter is one of the largest ISPs in the country.
+In 2015, Charter had more than 5 million subscribers and today has more than 22 million subscribers.
+At all pertinent times, Charter's customers, including those in Colorado, have paid substantial subscription fees for access to its high-speed Internet network, with Charter offering a tiered pricing structure whereby a subscriber can have even higher downloading speeds for a higher monthly fee.

+- 75. Many of Charter's customers are motivated to subscribe to Charter's service because it allows them to download music and other copyrighted content-including unauthorized content-as efficiently as possible.
+Accordingly, in its consumer marketing material, including material directed to Colorado customers, Charter has touted how its service enables subscribers to download and upload large amounts of content at "blazing-fast Internet speeds."
+Charter has told existing and prospective customers that its high-speed service enables subscribers to "download just about anything instantly," and subscribers have the ability to "download 8 songs in 3 seconds."
 Charter has further told subscribers that its Internet service "has the speed you need for everything you do online."
-In exchange for this service, Charter has charged its customers monthly fees ranging in price based on the speed of service.
-Charter's emphasis on advertising speed has been well-publicized, and even resulted in a consumer fraud lawsuit against Charter for misleading subscribers by promising Internet speeds and network reliability it knew it could not deliver.

-- 54. At the same time, Charter has consistently and actively engaged in network management practices to suit its own purposes.
+In exchange for this service, Charter has charged its customers monthly fees ranging in price based on the speed of service. - 76.
+At the same time, Charter has consistently and actively engaged in network management practices to suit its own purposes.
 This includes monitoring for, and taking action against, spam and other unwanted activity that might otherwise interfere with its provision of Internet service to its subscribers.
-But Charter has gone out of its way not to take action against subscribers engaging in repeated copyright infringement, for its own financial benefit and at the expense of the underlying owners and controllers of copyright interests, including Plaintiffs, ultimately forcing Plaintiffs to bring this litigation. - 55.
+But Charter has gone out of its way not to take action against subscribers engaging in repeated copyright infringement, for its own financial benefit and at the expense of the underlying owners and controllers of copyright interests, including Plaintiffs, ultimately forcing Plaintiffs to bring this litigation. - 77.
 At all pertinent times, Charter knew that its subscribers routinely used its networks for illegally downloading and uploading copyrighted works, especially music.
 As described below, Plaintiffs repeatedly notified Charter that many of its subscribers were actively utilizing its service to infringe their works.
-Those notices gave Charter the specific identities of its infringing subscribers, referred to by their unique IP addresses.
+Those notices gave Charter the specific identities of its infringing subscribers, referred to by their unique Internet Protocol (or "IP") addresses.
 Yet Charter persistently turned a blind eye to the massive infringement of Plaintiffs' works occurring over its network.
 Charter condoned the illegal activity because it was popular with subscribers and acted as a draw to attract and retain new and existing subscribers.
 Charter's customers, in turn, purchased more bandwidth and continued using Charter's services to infringe Plaintiffs' copyrights.
 Charter undoubtedly recognized that if it terminated or otherwise prevented repeat infringer subscribers from using its service to infringe, or made it less attractive for such use, Charter would enroll fewer new subscribers, lose existing subscribers, and ultimately lose revenue.
 For those account holders and subscribers who wanted to download files illegally at faster speeds, Charter obliged them in exchange for higher rates.
 In other words, the greater the bandwidth its subscribers required for pirating content, the more money Charter made.